DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG014-CIS-Control-Group14-Security_Awareness_and_Skills_Training.md

 ### Why it is required

+* To ensure that the workforce is aware of the risks associated with missing security updates
+* To reduce the risk of unauthorised access to enterprise assets and data

 ### How it is achieved

 >Link to guideline or process goes here if existing or planned
+* Security Testing Process
+* Vulnerability Management Process

 ## Control 14.8